-Kids Sleep Chart
+Sleep Chart

-Kids Sleep Chart
+Free Printable Kids Sleep Reward Chart

 Kids need to get enough sleep and so do we.
-When kids encounter problems falling asleep and staying asleep then both the kids and their parents suffer.
+When kids encounter problems falling asleep and staying asleep, then both the kids and their parents suffer.
 According to WebMD, sleep is as important to your child’s health as food, drink, and safety.

 I personally have a lot more patience with my kids when I know that from 8 PM I will have some “me time”.
 At 8 PM I need my kids to stay in bed so that I can get the house organized, relax and do what I have to do.
 Sometimes I feel guilty for wanting them to go to sleep so that I can enjoy some time to myself but since I know that they really need their sleep and it is for their own good I am confident that it is in their best interest to go to sleep on time.